cms-dev/cms/docs/Running CMS.rst

 When the services are running, log messages are streamed to the log service.
 This is the meaning of the log levels:

-- debug: you can ignore them (in the default configuration, the log service does not show them);
+- debug: they are just for development; in the default configuration, they are not printed;

 - info: they inform you on what is going on in the system and that everything is fine;

 - warning: something went wrong or was slightly unexpected, but CMS knew how to handle it, or someone fed inappropriate data to CMS (by error or on purpose); you may want to check these as they may evolve into errors or unexpected behaviors, or hint that a contestant is trying to cheat;

-- error: an unexpected condition that should not have happened; you are really encouraged to take actions to fix them, but the service will continue to work (most of the time, ignoring the error and the data connected to it);
+- error: an unexpected condition that should not have happened; you are encouraged to take actions to fix them, but the service will continue to work (most of the time, ignoring the error and the data connected to it);

 - critical: a condition so unexpected that the service is really startled and refuses to continue working; you are forced to take action because with high probability the service will continue having the same problem upon restarting.